Tuesday, 12th of May

 Abstract:

-As global systems grow more interconnected, our digital and biological infrastructure faces unprecedented fragility.
+As global systems grow more interconnected, our digital infrastructure faces unprecedented fragility.
 This talk explores the urgent shift from reactive security to built-in resilience that address systemic vulnerabilities.

 Drawing on lessons from the history of formal methods at DARPA, we will examine the evolution of software security and its critical role in our current landscape.
 The session will also introduce ARIA (the UK’s Advanced Research + Invention Agency) and our mission to tackle these challenges through ambitious, high-risk programmes – spanning areas from climate resilience to next-generation trust infrastructure.